N-Shelmith/PORTFOLIO_REPOSITORY/README.md

 - I explored **mobile money trends** in Kenya, uncovering growth, seasonality and transaction patterns from CBK data.
 - I uncovered **key trends, country comparisons and relationships** between poultry production, poultry producer prices and environmental impact of the poultry sector in Africa using FAOSTAT data.
-- I built a **loan default prediction model** in Python using classification algorithms (Logistic Regression, Decision Trees, SVM), applying machine learning to real-world credit risk.
+- I built a **loan default prediction model** in Python using classification algorithms (Logistic Regression, Decision Trees, Gradient Boosting, SVM), applying machine learning to real-world credit risk.
 - I am currently building an **agritech startup**, analyzing poultry farming economics, input costs and contract-farming models.
 - I am passionate about using data to design **inclusive solutions** in finance and agriculture, where analytics can unlock opportunities for smallholder farmers and underserved markets.